skyfe79/Awesome/README.md

 - [AFCache](https://github.com/artifacts/AFCache) - AFCache is an HTTP cache for iOS and OSX seeking towards full RFC2616 compliance
 - [KVO-Notification-Manager](https://github.com/schwa/KVO-Notification-Manager) - KVOBlockNotificationCenter is a set of source code for using blocks with Cocoa's Key Value Observing (KVO).
 Originally inspired by Mike Ash's "KVO Done Right" blog post and code: http://www.mikeash.com/?page=pyblog/key-value-observing-done-right.html   See http://toxicsoftware.com/kvoblocks/ for more information.
 - [MyAVControllerDemo](https://github.com/benlodotcom/MyAVControllerDemo) - A little sample showing how to access directly the datas of the camera in iOS
-- [Smart-Alert-View](https://github.com/Constantine-Fry/Smart-Alert-View) - Smart Alert View allow to put any view in a UIAlertView.
 - [OARequestHeader](https://github.com/Gurpartap/OARequestHeader) - A quickie to generate OAuth headers when using OAuthConsumer library in Mac and iPhone apps.
 - [GSTwitPicEngine](https://github.com/Gurpartap/GSTwitPicEngine) - Objective C wrapper around TwitPic's OAuth and OAuth Echo API with OAuthConsumer Lib.
 Deprecated.
 - [TwitterClient](https://github.com/dojoiphone/TwitterClient) - Client Twitter pour Iphone